ESOS guide to quick action for best business returns

 While some businesses have indicated that the next step will be to put the ESOS evidence packs on a high shelf for 48 months, others have at least been made aware of the sound business case for action while not knowing exactly how to move forward.

-As our partner the Carbon Trust has identified, there are excellent energy-saving opportunities with quick returns for the large businesses.
+There are excellent energy-saving opportunities with quick returns for the large businesses.
 The prize for those who act now is a 15-20% reduction in overall energy/water costs with a large number of simple actions that will provide payback in just two years.

 Figures from the Department of Energy and Climate Change have indicated that ESOS could save businesses £250 million in total with only a 5% reduction in energy/water consumption so the spur to act is obvious.